gogins/csound-extended/Opcodes/clang_orc/README.md

 are defined:

 1. A physically modelled guitar opcode, written in C++, which is then wrapped in a Csound instrument definition.

-2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument definition. generating o
+2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument definition.
 3. A score generating function, written in C++.

 The Csound orchestra in this piece uses the signal flow graph opcodes to connect